Getting Started

 The validation requires your public keys which exactly corresponds to your private key(s).

-Thus, changing your private key(s) into the new one(s) is always bepreceded by changing your old public key(s) to the new one(s).
+Thus, changing your private key(s) into the new one(s) is always be preceded by changing your old public key(s) to the new one(s).
 The new public key(s) must be derived from the new private key(s).

 Keeping the 3 things above in your mind, you can change your private key(s) by following the steps below: